Dogs come inherently outfitted with the ears they need for their specific breed. Floppy ears keep out insects, water, and dirt.

 Shaping and taping

 With that done, you move to the shaping and taping.
-Your ears are supported most often with human tongue depressors, although some veterinarians do use tampons or pipe insulation.
-Your ears are shaped and taped, sometimes for as long as four to six months, so the muscles and cartilages of your ears are “trained” to stand up on their own.
+Human tongue depressors often support your ears, although some veterinarians use tampons or pipe insulation.
+Your ears are shaped and taped, sometimes for as long as four to six months, so the muscles and cartilage of your ears are “trained” to stand up on their own.
 Normally, the longer the ear, the longer the healing, taping, and “training” time.

 You may stay at the vet overnight, or you may get to go home that same day.
 Either way, you’re going with an E-collar wrapped around your head.
 No question you’ll bump into everything in your way.
 Don’t think that contraption doesn’t hurt your ears or cut into your neck!
-If you’re lucky, your person or vet may use a more humane cushioned collar.
+Your person or vet may use a more humane cushioned collar if you’re lucky.

 Wait, you’re not done!
-For the next few months, you will have to have the old support removed, your ears cleaned, repacked, and retaped, at least every week to 10 days.
-That means you have to be careful when you’re playing but you probably will be, because your ears are so sore if anything touches them, it hurts!
+For the next few months, you must have the old support removed and your ears cleaned, repacked, and retaped at least every week to 10 days.
+That means you have to be careful when you’re playing, but you probably will be because your ears are so sore if anything touches them, it hurts!

-Hopefully, your person will be diligent in keeping your ears cleaned and supported.
-If they can’t be bothered doing it, you better hope they take you to the vet, or other professional to have it done.
+Hopefully, your person will diligently keep your ears cleaned and supported.
+If they can’t be bothered doing it, you better hope they take you to the vet or other professional to have it done.
 That’s about $20 a pop!